 8.2 Changes to tariffs and charges

 (a) If we vary our standing offer prices, we will publish the variation in a newspaper and on our website at least 10 business days before it starts.
-We will also include details with your next bill if the variation affects you.

 (b) Our standing offer prices will not be varied more often than once every 6 months.

 8.3 Variation of tariff due to change of use